-a) No chloroform added or chloroform not pure Make sure to add chloroform that does not contain isoamyl alcohol or other additives. b) Homogenate not sufficiently mixed before centrifugation After addition of chloroform (step 5), the homogenate must be vigorously shaken.
-If the phases are not well separated, shake the tube vigorously for at least 15 s and repeat the incubation and centrifugation in steps 6 and 7 of the protocol. c) Organic solvents in samples used for RNA purification Make sure that the starting sample does not contain organic solvents (e.g., ethanol, DMSO), strong buffers or alkaline reagents.
+Comments and suggestions Phas ses do not separate completely a) No chloroform added or chloroform not pure Make sure to add chloroform that does not contain isoamyl alcohol or other additives. b) Homogenate not sufficiently mixed before centrifugation After addition of chloroform (step 5), the homogenate must be vigorously shaken.
+If the phases are not well separated, shake the tube vigorously for at least 15 s and repeat the incubation and centrifugation in steps 6 and 7 of the protocol. c) Organic solvents present in samples used for RNA purification Make sure that the starting sample does not contain organic solvents (e.g., ethanol, DMSO), strong buffers or alkaline reagents.
 These can interfere with the phase separation.
-Clo Clogged column a) Too much starting material In subsequent preparations, reduce the amounts of starting material.
-It is essential to use the correct amount of starting material (see page 14). b) Inefficient disruption and/or homogenization See "Disrupting and homogenizing starting material" (page 19) for a detailed description of homogenization methods.
-Increase g-force and centrifugation time if necessary.
-In subsequent preparations, reduce the amount of starting material (see page 14) and/or increase the homogenization time.

-c) Centrifugation Except for phase separate on (step 7), all centrifugation steps temperature too low should be performed at room temperature (15-25°C).
-Some centrifuges may cool to below 20°C even when set at 20°C. This can cause precipitates to form that can clog the RNeasy Mini spin column and reduce RNA yield.
-If this happens, set the centrifugation temperature to 25°C. Warm the ethanol- containing lysate to 37°C before transferring to the RNeasy Mini spin column.

-Low miRNA yield or poor performance of miRNA in downstream applications
+Clog ged column a) Too much starting material In subsequent preparations, reduce the amounts of starting material.
+It is essential to use the correct amount of starting material (see page 13). b) Inefficient disruption and/or homogenization See "Disrupting and homogenizing starting material" (starting on page 17) for a detailed description of homogenization methods.
+Increase Aforce and centrifugation time if necessary.
+In subsequent preparations, reduce the amount of starting material (see page 13) and/or increase the homogenization time. c) Centrifugation temperature too low Except for phase separation (step 7), all centrifugation steps should be performed at room temperature (15-25°C).
+Some centrifuges may cool to below 20°C even when set at 20°C. This can cause precipitates to form that can clog the RNeasy MinElute spin column and reduce RNA yield.
+If this happens, set the centrifugation temperature to 25°C. Warm the ethanol-containing lysate to 37°C before transferring to the RNeasy MinElute spin column.
+Low Low miRNA yield or poor performance of miRNA in downstream applications a) Incorrect ethanol Be sure to use the ethanol concentrations specified in the protocol steps.